gitpan/Text-NSP/Testing/huge-split/README.txt

 Tests written in testB*.sh test huge-combine.pl under error conditions.
 Run error-op.sh to run all test cases testB*.sh

-Test B1:	Tests when a bigram is repeated in the same file
+Test B1:	Tests without --split option

-Test B2:	Tests when a bigram file is not sorted correctly

 3. Conclusions:
 ---------------

-We have tested program huge-combine.pl enough to conclude that it runs correctly.
-We have also provided the test scripts so that future versions of huge-combine.pl can be compared to the current version against these scripts.
+We have tested program huge-delete.pl enough to conclude that it runs correctly.
+We have also provided the test scripts so that future versions of huge-delete.pl can be compared to the current version against these scripts.